JulijaTand/Beat_the_Heat/README.md

 Policy interventions may be required to encourage more states to adopt successful renewable energy schemes, while the country should exceed its current efforts to achieve its goals.

+*Disclaimer - the data used for the analysis and machine learning solely pertains to historical energy consumption data.
+We were not able to include additional important external factors such as the COVID-19 pandemic or war in the Ukraine into our model.
+We believe this would be important in order to have a more adaptive and wholistic prediction of energy consumption.